mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_optimization.md

 network.add_flags_recursive(fp16=True)
 ```

 After the float16 format is set, the inference script is run.
-From the MindInsight performance analysis page to observe the step trace, we can see that the forward propagation interval is shorten from 82.45ms to 16.89ms and each step time consumption is shortened, which is shown as the following picture:
+From the MindSpore Insight performance analysis page to observe the step trace, we can see that the forward propagation interval is shorten from 82.45ms to 16.89ms and each step time consumption is shortened, which is shown as the following picture:

 ![short_fp](images/profiler_case2_short_fp.png)